 We want every American to know the dignity of work, the pride of a paycheck, and the satisfaction of a job well done.

-All right, that's the President talking about the economy.
+All right, that's the president talking about the economy.

-The President defending it yesterday with the Swedish Prime Minister joining us now to react to it all.
+The president defending it yesterday with the Swedish prime minister joining us now to react to it all.

-He's actually a friend of Gary Cohn, tried to encourage Cohn to actually stay in the position is Larry Cudlow, is uh CNBC host, former Reagan administration economist, author of the book JFK and the Reagan Revolution, a secret history of American Prosperity.
+He's a CNBC host, former Reagan administration economist, author of the book JFK and the Reagan Revolution, a secret history of American prosperity.

-Uh look, I you said that it could be a turn for the worse in terms of the economy.
+Look, you said that it could be a turn for the worse in terms of the economy.

-Uh what part of Donald Trump's agenda on trade did Gary Cohn not understand ahead of time?
+What part of Donald Trump's agenda on trade did Gary Cohn not understand ahead of time?

-I mean, you know, he's acting like he's all surprised, making a big deal, and like so many people that go to Washington, Larry, seems to be making it all about him when he knew darn well where Donald Trump stood on the issue of trade.
+And like so many people that go to Washington, Larry, seems to be making it all about him when he knew darn well where Donald Trump stood on the issue of trade.

-Well, look, Sean, I the clips you played regarding President Trump.
+Well, look, Sean, the clips you played regarding President Trump, I agree with every single thing.

 Absolutely, every single thing.

-And I I think Gary Cohn did too.
+And I think Gary Cohn did too.

-I it's a question of ways and means, Sean.
+It's a question of ways and means, Sean.

-A lot of unfair trading practices around the world, a lot of bad deals cut.
+A lot of unfair trading practices around the world.

 No question about it.